awslabs/agent-dev-toolkit/README.md

 - Generates complete agent project directories
 - Provides templates for agent configuration and tool development
 - Runs a local web server with chat interface to test agent locally
-- Auto-discovers tools in the project for custom tool via tools directory
+- Auto-discovers tools in the project for custom tools via tools directory
 - Integrates with Model Context Protocol servers